 Icelandic Aviation Living Time Capsule.

 I was spotting at a remote airfield in Greenland when I saw a Beechcraft Bonanza land on the gravel strip.
-I got a shot of the aircraft as it turned at the end of the runway in front of some icebergs.
+As luck would have it I got a shot of the aircraft as it turned at the end of the runway in front of some icebergs.
 I walked over to the terminal building later on and struck up a conversation with the pilot and his passenger.
 We spoke briefly about why each of us were here, they were ferrying the aircraft from the US to Iceland and I explained that I was part of a small team working on a P-38 recovery.

 Almost 2 weeks later from that chance meeting in a remote airstrip I found myself walking into the Icelandic Historical Aviation Society workshop in Reykjavik with Siggi and Elias, the crew of the Bonanza and members of the society.
 I did not really know what I was about to see.
 Back in Greenland we had spoken about some P-38 parts and that was all I was expecting.

 This group is unlike other historical aviation groups I had been associated with.
 These guys didn’t just meet and talk, learn and share information about old planes, they have a workshop where they rebuild and restore.
 I walked in and looked around … Mouth open as I step around airframes, wings and engines in various stages of disassembly, repair and restoration.

 This visit was the last thing I was doing in Iceland before flying home to Australia and I’d allowed about two hours to take a look at the P-38 parts, thinking that would be more than ample given a bit of time to chit chat about old aircraft and look at some parts.